MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/m365-dr-workload-viva-connections.md

 **Commitment:**

-Please refer to the [ADR Commitment page](m365-dr-commitments.md#viva-connections) for the specific customer data at rest commitment for Viva Connections.
+Refer to the [ADR Commitment page](m365-dr-commitments.md#viva-connections) for the specific customer data at rest commitment for Viva Connections.

 ### Migration

-Data is stored within Exchange Online, SharePoint Online and Microsoft Teams.
+Data is stored within Exchange Online, SharePoint and Microsoft Teams.
 Migration processes are handled by the applicable/relevant workloads.

 ### How can I determine customer data location?